FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. .. centered:: Figure 4.9-1 Schematic diagram of robot calibration

-.. **Zero setting**：When the robot leaves the factory, it will preset an initial posture, in which the angle of each joint is 0.
+.. **Zero setting**:When the robot leaves the factory, it will preset an initial posture, in which the angle of each joint is 0.
 When the zero point is set, the robot pose corresponds to when each joint of the robot moves to a specific position.
 The zero point is the benchmark of the robot coordinate system.
 Without the zero point, the robot cannot judge its own position.
 Therefore, in order to obtain the highest possible absolute positioning accuracy, it is necessary to calibrate the zero point of the robot.

 ..
 Generally, the zero point calibration of the robot is required under the following circumstances: